 We recommend doing usability tests as soon as possible in the UX design process.
 This should in and of itself encompass any new development planned in your app.
 Meaning, as soon as you already have a mobile-friendly prototype of your app, it’s time to start testing it.
 Testing a mobile app’s prototype before development starts will save you a lot of time and money later on.

-Perform several rounds of testing as you go through the process of creating your app, new features or redesigns which affect the user experience.
+Perform several rounds of testing as you go through the process of creating your app, new features, or redesigns that affect the user experience.
 This way, you’ll be able to pinpoint any issues right away and won’t have to worry about pricey design changes later.